-The W Taipei is located in the buzzing central business district of Xinyi close to the worlds second highest tower, the 101 Taipei.
-W Taipei although part of a bustling neighborhood is surrounded by the natural beauty of Cising Mountain and Yangmingshan National Park.
+The W Taipei is located in the buzzing central business district of Xinyi close to the worlds second-highest tower, the 101 Taipei.
+W Taipei although part of a bustling neighbourhood is surrounded by the natural beauty of Cising Mountain and Yangmingshan National Park.

 The W brand’s unique mix of contemporary cool design, modern comfort, and innovative style is on full display making this hotel an ideal choice for the discerning and style-conscious trendsetters.
 We at MenStyleFashion love the concept of W Hotels and we have visited many around the world.